oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

-- You need to add identity to a simple ASP.NETapplication​​
+- You need to add identity to a simple ASP.NETapplication

-### ​Identity Server (full control)
+### Identity Server (full control)

 [Identity Server 4](https://identityserver.io/) is a free and open source solution that is built on top of ASP.NET Core Identity.
 It has extensive support for a number of authentication and authorisation scenarios and supports multiple identity providers (OAuth2/OIDC) out of the box.
 Identity Server 4 extends ASP.NET Core Identity to natively support multiple client types and can be used as a single identity across multiple applications.
- Advantages​:
+ Advantages:

 -
 - Free